 When you typing a document, Microsoft Word recognizes certain values, such as Web and UNC addresses (a network resource), and automatically makes them hyperlinks.
 However, after you enter a space, Word stops creating the hyperlink because it has no way of knowing whether you've finished the address and are now typing another word or whether the address contains spaces.

 By default, hyperlinks are used with pressing or holding Ctrl.
 But you can turn off this function.

 You can use paragraph borders, but removing these borders isn't easy for somebody.
 This tip is how to insert and remove paragraph borders and shading.

 Sometimes people don't use shortcut keys, because they don't know them.
 Word proposes very easy way to know the current shortcut keys for the toolbar button to use it in the future.

-In Word 2016 equations many mathematical symbols can be inserted using the \+name of the symbol (how to insert Greek symbols, see Shortcut keys for inserting Greek symbols into the equation):
+In Word 2016 equation many symbols can be inserted using a \+name of the symbol:

 Setting font styles & sizes in an equation is a simple process.